Kentico/repo-template/README.md

 ### ---Library naming conventions---

----Repository name – use "xperience-by-kentico-\<package-name\>" for projects aimed for Xperience by Kentico and "xperience-\<package-name\>" for projects aimed for Kentico Xperience 13---
+---Repository name – use "xperience-by-kentico-\<project-name\>" for projects aimed for Xperience by Kentico and "xperience-\<project-name\>" for projects aimed for Kentico Xperience 13---

----Package Name – use "Xperience by Kentico - \<Package Name\>" for projects aimed for Xperience by Kentico and "Xperience - \<Package Name\>" for projects aimed for Kentico Xperience 13---
+---Package Name – use "Xperience by Kentico: \<Project Name\>" for projects aimed for Xperience by Kentico and "Xperience: \<Project Name\>" for projects aimed for Kentico Xperience 13---

 # ---Package Name---